-Most manufacturers are now using T-shank blades as a standard, which makes it easier to switch blades between different machines.
-T-shank blades come with a tang at the top of their shank that fits into blade clamp of the jigsaw.
+Most manufacturers are now using T-shank blades as a standard, which makes it easier to switchblades between different machines.
+T-shank jigsaw blades come with a tang at the top of their shank that fits into the blade clamp of the jigsaw.

-Let’s replace the T-shank blade doesn’t need more than a simple push of a jigsaw button.
-Offer you a quick and easy to replace jigsaw blades with no hassle.
+Replacing the T-shank blade doesn’t need more than a simple push of a jigsaw button.
+It offers you a quick and easy way to replace the blades with no hassle.

 Many of the U-shank jigsaws are also compatible with T-shank blades.
-These types of blades are compatible with most of the modern jigsaws available in the markets nowadays.
+These blades are compatible with most of the modern jigsaws available in the markets nowadays.